 When visiting another state for work or vacation, it’s easy to get caught up in the fun of the trip.
 In Louisiana specifically, festivals such as Mardi Gras are the perfect opportunity to have a little too much fun and make decisions you might regret.
 Unfortunately, if any of the decisions you make are against the law, you’re still liable to face charges as a visitor.
+Out-of-state drivers must present their driver’s license at DUI checkpoints and may face procedural steps if arrested.

 In the state of Louisiana, the criminal offense of Driving Under the Influence (DUI) occurs at an alarming rate and is one of the most common charges out-of-state visitors face.
 According to the CDC, more people admit to driving after drinking too much alcohol in Louisiana than in many other states.
+If you’ve recently received a DUI ticket in the state of Louisiana but reside somewhere else, we can help you throughout the legal process.
+Please contact an attorney from John D. & Eric G. Johnson Law Firm to retain our services and support.

-DUI Charges in Louisiana
+DUI Charges and Louisiana DUI Laws

-No matter what state you call home, if you face arrest for driving under the influence in Louisiana, you’ll be required to face charges for your offense.
+No matter what state you call home, if you face a DUI arrest in Louisiana, you’ll be required to face charges for your offense.
 The law, as it pertains to all individuals who are residents of or are visiting Louisiana, is outlined in the Louisiana Code of Law Section 14:98 – Operating a Vehicle While Intoxicated.

 Section 14:98 states that “The crime of operating a vehicle while intoxicated is the operating of any motor vehicle, aircraft, watercraft, vessel, or other means of conveyance when…